emiliearains/SimpleSurvey/README.md

 ## Usage

+FLOW Notes: Register user -> Create Question -> Create Survey -> View Survey Details to Assign Survey to User -> My Surveys -> Take Survey -> View Completed

+1. In the NAVBAR, register by entering First Name, Last Name, Department, Job Title, Email, Password, Confirm Password and click the Register button.

+2. In the NAVBAR, select "Question" to create a new question.
+Enter question text and select question type from a drop down menu.
+  - Current question TYPE options: Open Ended, Multiple Choice, Ordinal, Interval, Ratio.
+  - Future functionality for question CHOICE will be added for these question TYPES
+    - Question Edit: Only for indicating if a question is active.
+For data integrity: not able to edit question text.)
+    - Question Detail: Question Choices are currently limited to:
+      - Strongly Agree
+      - Agree
+      - Neither Agree Nor Disagree
+      - Disagree
+      - Strongly Disagree

+3. In the NAVBAR, select "Survey" to create a new survey.
+Enter Survey Title, Survey Description, StartDate, EndDate, and select questions from the list box.
+Multiple questions can be selected at once.
+For data integrity, once questions are added to a survey, they are unable to be changed.

+4. From the Survey Index, surveys can be assigned to users by selecting Details.

+Note: at this time, all users have the ability to assign surveys to users and view completed.
+- In the future, admin roles and various user permissions will be established.

+Note: A user can only complete one instance of a survey.
+Application will break if a user tries to take the same version of a survey.

 ## Contributing
 Pull requests are welcome.
 For major changes, please email emiliearains@gmail.com first to discuss what you would like to change.